This cheesy Buffalo Chickpea Dip from The Main Street Vegan Academy Cookbook is sure to a crowd-pleaser at your next get-together!

 The delicious recipes in The Main Street Vegan Academy Cookbook will get you through breakfast and lunch all the way through dinner and dessert.
 There are plenty of recipes to help you out during social occasions, too.
 They’re all easy-to-make, and they don’t use ingredients that are hard to find or too “weird” for omnivores.

-The recipe chapters in The Main Street Vegan Academy Cookbook include:
+Chapters in The Main Street Vegan Academy Cookbook include:

 - More Morning and Great News – which contains breakfast recipes